pixelc-linux/documentation/README.md

 ### Root FS preparation

-On some host computer, you will need to prepare your root filesystem.
-That is basically an archive containing the contents of your `/` filesystem.
-While you can use any distro provided root filesystem for 64-bit ARM, these will likely be missing things like Bluetooth and Wi-Fi utilities, so you might have a bit of a hard time setting it up and if your distro does not supply X11 out of box, you will also need to connect a USB keyboard because onscreen keyboard won't be available.
+You can download prebuilt root filesystem tarballs from us.
+Alternatively, you can make your own rootfs tarball; we provide the `pixelc-rootfs-scripts` to make it easier and it can be run on either `x86`/`x86_64`/etc hardware or native `aarch64` hardware.
+In the former case, the scripts will automatically set up emulation.

+We support a specific set of distributions in those scripts.
+It is always possible to write support for new distros, so if you want to contribute any, it would be much appreciated.
+The instructions on how to do so can be found in the actual repository.

+Of course, it is possible to use any rootfs for 64-bit ARM.
+However, these will probably not have the appropriate software stack you will need and they will also lack stuff like patched up to date Mesa for proper X11 function and 3D acceleration, and you might have to connect a USB keyboard.

-So your first step should be a preparation of a root filesystem containing at least the following:
+A root filesystem for the Pixel C should bave at least the following:

 - `wpa_supplicant` for Wi-Fi, or ideally something like `NetworkManager` or maybe `connman`
-- `linux-firmware`, for `brcm4354` and Nvidia firmware for `gm20b`; while these are provided by our initial ramdisks, it's good to have them in the actual userland as well, most distros provide them as a part of a package.
+- `linux-firmware`, for `brcm4354` and Nvidia firmware for `gm20b`; while these are provided by our initial ramdisks, it's good to have them in the actual userland as well, most distros provide them as a part of a package;
+  you should also have the additional firmware files obtainable using the `pixels-get_firmware.sh` repository, as these are not present in the `linux-firmware` tree
 - `bluez` for bluetooth setup
+- a build of Mesa with the patches provided in this repo applied, see the hardware support section; unpatched Mesa will still work, but only an older version and you won't get any 3D acceleration; unpatched 18.1+ will result in X11 not starting
-- X11, a window manager or a desktop environment, input drivers and also the `modesetting` DDX for graphics
+- X11 or Wayland, a window manager or a desktop environment or a Wayland compositor, input drivers and so on

 Everything else is up to you.
-You might also want `mesa` (`libGL` etc.), at least **version 18.1**, if you want 3D acceleration to work.
-Otherwise the device will be usable thanks to the `nouveau` DRM driver but will use `llvmpipe` or `softpipe` for OpenGL, with no acceleration.

-Alternatively, you can grab a prebuilt root filesystem from us, if we have one for your distro.

 ### Kernel image preparation